1. Clean Up What's Collecting Dust

 Nurse Practitioner Career

-The “hero career” is no surprise to remain in the top growing careers for 2023.
+The “hero career” is no surprise to remain in the fast-growing careers for 2024.
 You’ll bring home $121K per year and be recognized for saving lives.
 Nursing practitioners, nurse anesthetists, and midwives are all known as advanced practice registered nurses.
 Their responsibilities include coordinating patient care and providing primary and specialty care.

 Prepare yourself for companies to start chasing you once you get your Master’s degree, but don’t get too excited!
 There is one more step to complete—obtaining your state’s license and APRN certification.